Pfern/ADER17/material/ADER17_practical.md

 ## LO 4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads

+In most cases, particularly if you're sequencing short, single-end reads, the quality of your raw data is good enough to continue without any preprocessing.
+In fact, if you send your sequencing to an external facility, they often do these verifications and filtering for you, and you have “clean” sequences in the end, but it is always better to check.

+But sometimes things can go wrong, and you may need to do something about it.
+As you may have noticed before, reads tend to lose quality towards their end, where there is a higher probability of erroneous bases being called.
+To avoid problems in subsequent analysis, you should remove regions of poor quality in your read, usually by trimming poor quality bases from the end.

+TASK: Manually remove the bases with Q<30 (p=0.001) from the 3' end of the read you analysed before.
+Does this remove all lower quality bases from the read?
+What reasons you can think that may cause this?
+What other strategies you can imagine to filter your reads?

 ## LO 4.2 - Use tools such as cutadapt to remove adaptors and other artefactual sequences from your reads

+Sequence machines often require that you add specific sequences (adaptors) to your DNA so that it can be sequenced.
+For many different reasons, such sequences may end up in your read, and you usually want to remove these adaptors.

+Adaptor used:
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT

 This is rev comp of adaptor: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC

+If you need to do this processing yourself, there are many small free programs to do this, such as cutadapt 4 .
+You'll also need to know the adaptors that were used in your library preparation (eg. Illumina TruSeq)

+Trimmomatic has already embedded a collection of known adaptors, so you often don't need to provide them.

 Overall, you can use Trimmommatic to do both quality and adaptor trimming.
+Trimmomatic also handles the issue of paired-end, in case you have this.

+[Note: Trimmomatic need to introduce a peculiarity: fastqsanger]

+Task: Use trimmommatic for the paired-end example RNA-Seq data.